desiretech/lompang/README.md

 Equivalent of Rooms or Channels in standard pubsub terminology.
 A Group can contain a mixture of Posts and Users.
 When a User connects to a Group, all Users and Posts residing in the Group will be pushed to User via the socketReceivedDict delegate method.

 ###### Users
 Equivalent of Client in standard pubsub terminology.
 When connected to Lompang backend for the first time, a device will be allocated a unique identifier _user_ that identifies a User by device and app.
-This unique identifier will stay unchanged across sessions. _group_ refers to the Group from which the User is pushed from. _timestamp_ refers to the Unix timestamp the User was last seen in the Group. _timestamp= 0_ indicates User is currently online.
+This unique identifier will stay unchanged across sessions. _group_ refers to the Group from which the User is pushed from. _timestamp_ refers to the Unix timestamp the User was last seen in the Group. _timestamp= 0_ indicates User is currently online. _userload_ is the custom payload a developer attached to the User.
+To attach a custom payload to a User, use the method _update_.

 ```
 @@@ socketReceivedDict: {